All advice is given in good faith and believed to be correct but is followed at you own risk..

 Take it on a long road test, incorporating hills.
 Check the temperature gauge when driving uphill.
 The standard gauge should never rise above the ‘11 o’clock’ position.
 It’s ‘dumbed down’ by Mazda and will only rise above that when it has a cooling problem.
 If another temperature gauge is fitted, the Bongo runs at about 82* as standard and a bit more on hills.

-Pull away on a slope; The Bongo should pull away smoothly.
+Pull away on a slope; The Bongo should pull away smoothly without wheel hop or juddering.
 When driving, the engine should accelerate well and gear changes should be smooth.
 The steering should be light, not heavy or notchy.
 Braking should also be smooth, with no judder from discs or vibration from the pedal.
 Also drive it in reverse to ensure there are no problems.
+Check the tyres are wearing evenly across the tread and there are no cracks in the side walls.

-I've mentioned 'overheating' several times.
+I've mentioned 'overheating'.
 This is said to be a common problem with Bongos.
 It's not.
 But it is a common problem with Bongos that haven't been properly maintained!
-Old parts, oils and fluids don't last forever.
-So double check service history!
+Old parts, pipes, hoses, oils and fluids don't last forever.
+So double check the service history!
 If things have been omitted, factor in the cost of getting this rectified.

 You'll find more advice on buying a Bongo, on the various Facebook groups and Bongo websites.
-This is the Mazda Bongo Facebook group I set up: https://www.facebook.com/groups/7571714956/
+This link is the Mazda Bongo Facebook group I set up in 2008: https://www.facebook.com/groups/7571714956/

-We've put together a comprehensive Mazda Bongo buying guide.
+I've put together a comprehensive Mazda Bongo buying guide.
+It has more information.
 You can download it, from the list at the bottom of this page.

 HOW I MADE THE PICK-UP.

-Several years ago, I had a black Bongo as a breaker for spare body parts.
+In 2006, I had a cheap black Bongo as a breaker, for spare body parts.
 Mechanically, it needed a lot of work.
-But the body work looked good.
-In fact, the body was the best part of it.
-Mechanically it wasn't good.
+The body was the best part of.

 There was a lot of measuring, discussion, cutting and welding.
 Once the back was off the Bongo, it was too light, so I added weight.